KhartesViewer/scroll2zarr/README.md

 When these packages are installed, other required packages, such as numpy, will automatically be brought in, so they are not explicitly listed here.
-The file `anaconda_installation.txt` lists the conda commands that will import these packages, if you are using anaconda.
+The file `anaconda_installation.yml` lists the conda commands that will import these packages, if you are using anaconda.

+To install with conda (anaconda), execute these commands, replacing yourEnvName with a name for the conda environment you like `conda env create -n yourEnvName -f environment.yml` `conda activate yourEnvName`

+You can also use pip to install the requirements with `pip install -r requirements.txt` ideally also in a conda environment you have already created

 ## User guide for `scroll_to_ome`